Faces Unveiled: A Gallery of New Portraits from My Sketchbook

 Finding Inspiration on Pinterest: Drawing a Cool Swordswoman Pose

-Drawing set up of Ralph Contreras’s drawing table
+Drawing set up on drawing table

 Embracing Imperfection: The Beauty of Quick Renditions in My Art